oquelstr/oquelstr.github.io/index.md

 # using Markdown language, you can customize the following variables!

 # these variables are required -------------------------------
-banner_title: grace tan
+banner_title: tan hui min grace
-banner_subtitle: lorem ipsum
+banner_subtitle: singapore
 background_image: /images/backgroundocean.jpg

 # all of the following variables are optional -----------------